JuliaHealth/KomaMRI.jl/docs/src/how-to/5-contribute-to-koma.md

 ### 2. Create your Fork of KomaMRI

-You need to create a fork of the KomaMRI repository in GitHub.
-This allows you to have your own copy of the repository to work on without modifying the original repository.
+If you try to commit or generate a pull request at this point, you will get an `Access denied` error.
+This is because you need to create a fork before you can contribute to this repository directly (unless you are included as a collaborator!).

-Go to the official [KomaMRI repository](https://github.com/JuliaHealth/KomaMRI.jl) and follow the steps below:
+To create this fork, go to the official [KomaMRI repository](https://github.com/JuliaHealth/KomaMRI.jl) and follow the steps below:

 ![](../assets/create-fork-step1.png)
 ![](../assets/create-fork-step2.png)